NullMode/HealthSync/README.md

 You may be prompted to provide credentials if you didn't provide them in the INI file.

 You may also be prompted for credentials to access the cookie store on your machine.

+You will be prompted to authenticate to whoop if enabled.

 On Windows you may need to close the browser which is authenticated with MyFitnessPal before running the script.